PVKonovalov/topogrid/README.md

 We use three main things - node, edge and equipment.
 Each power equipment can be represented as a topological node or edge.

 ## Database
+The power system topology is stored in the database as a set of tables.
 ![Configuration database schema](database/TopoGridDatabase.png)
 ## Using
 ```golang